 Accurate diagnosis not only prevents complications, and in some cases patient death but it can also cut costs and help to prevent chronic diseases developing or sudden patient deterioration.

 Any future progress in this field will largely be driven by artificial intelligence.
-The healthcare industry is increasingly looking to artificial intelligence powered predictive analytics and clinical decision support tools.
+The healthcare industry is increasingly looking at artificial intelligence powered predictive analytics and clinical decision support tools.

 Artificial Intelligence Acting as an Early Warning System